Pleasant Pruitt

-Pleasant Pruitt (1840 – October 9, 1902) was an American serial killer who murdered three subsequent wives.
+Pleasant Pruitt (c.
+1840 – October 9, 1902) was an American serial killer who murdered three subsequent wives.
 Although he was never charged with the murders of his first and second spouse, Pruitt eventually killed his last one as well, before opting to end his life to evade justice.

 Early life and first marriage

 Pruitt came from an old, but wealthy Protestant family in his hometown of Edinburgh.
 Described by many as a man with higher than average intelligence, he was considered a respectable member of society.
-While still a young man, he swooned and soon married a Miss Van Meter, from Rushville, who gave birth to four children - Alice, Leslie, Ethel and Clyde (all of them later moved to Indianapolis).
+While still a young man, he wooed and soon married a Miss Van Meter, from Rushville, who gave birth to four children - Alice, Leslie, Ethel and Clyde (all of them later moved to Indianapolis).
 The family was regarded as an ordinary and happy one, with Pruitt at the helm of it.

 Murders

 First wife

 In 1888, the first Mrs. Pruitt suddenly died from poisoning.
 This event shocked the citizens of Edinburgh, but no suspicion was directed at Pleasant, at all.
 His seemingly righteous way of living prevented any investigation into the matter, leaving the people to wonder if the death was just a simple accident.
 Mrs. Pruitt's death remained an unsolved mystery, and Pleasant continued living as a respected and honorable man.